BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line_advanced/examples.md

 ### Revealing text

 Shows how can you make a revealing text using the `visibility` property.
+If the text pops up already visible just run the PG once again by click the Play button.

 <Playground id="#H1LRZ3#234" title="Revealing text" description="The text is slowly drawn on the screen." />